benradstone/wandisco-documentation/docs/quickstarts/preparation/get-started.md

 ---
 id: get-started
-title: Get Started with Fusion
+title: Get Started with LiveData Plane
-sidebar_label: Get Started with Fusion
+sidebar_label: Get Started with LiveData Plane
 ---

-WANdisco Fusion allows you to connect to different storages and transfer data between them.
+WANdisco LiveData Plane allows you to connect to different storages and transfer data between them.

-Choose how to set up WANdisco Fusion depending on your goals.
+Choose how to set up LiveData Plane depending on your goals.

-## Dockerized Fusion
+## Dockerized LiveData Plane

-Learn how to migrate and replicate data with WANdisco Fusion and [Docker](https://docs.docker.com/) in pre-configured environments.
+Learn how to migrate and replicate data with LiveData Plane and [Docker](https://docs.docker.com/) in pre-configured environments.

-All Dockerized Fusion environments come with the [LiveMigrator plugin](https://docs.wandisco.com/bigdata/wdfusion/plugins/live-migrator/6.0) for testing migrations.
+All Dockerized LiveData Plane environments come with the [LiveMigrator plugin](https://docs.wandisco.com/bigdata/wdfusion/plugins/live-migrator/6.0) for testing migrations.

 ## Manage existing deployments

-Manage existing WANdisco Fusion deployments by connecting them to a centralized user interface (UI).
+Manage existing LiveData Plane deployments by connecting them to a centralized user interface (UI).

-All Fusion operations can then be carried out from this interface.
+All LiveData Plane operations can then be carried out from this interface.

 ## Next steps